derat/nup/cmd/nup/README.md

 ```
 update [flags]:
 	Send song updates to the server.

+  -compare-dump-file string
+    	Path to JSON file with songs to compare updates against
   -debug-song-file string
     	Path to song file to print debug info about
   -delete-after-merge
     	Delete source song if -merge-songs is true
   -delete-song int
     	Delete song with given ID
   -dry-run
     	Only print what would be updated
   -dumped-gains-file string
     	Path to dump file from which songs' gains will be read (instead of being computed)
   -force-glob string
     	Glob pattern relative to music dir for files to scan and update even if they haven't changed
   -import-json-file string
-        If non-empty, path to JSON file containing a stream of Song objects to import
+    	Path to JSON file with songs to import
   -import-user-data
     	When importing from JSON, replace user data (ratings, tags, plays, etc.) (default true)
   -limit int
-        If positive, limits the number of songs to update (for testing)
+    	Limit the number of songs to update (for testing)
   -merge-songs string
     	Merge one song's user data into another song, with IDs as "src:dst"
   -print-cover-id string
     	Print cover ID for specified song file
   -reindex-songs
     	Ask server to reindex all songs' search-related fields (not typically neaded)
   -require-covers
     	Die if cover images aren't found for any songs that have album IDs
   -song-paths-file string
-        Path to file containing one relative path per line for songs to force updating
+    	Path to file with one relative path per line for songs to force updating
   -test-gain-info string
     	Hardcoded gain info as "track:album:amp" (for testing)
   -use-filenames
     	Identify songs by filename rather than audio data hash (useful when modifying files)
 ```

 ### Merging songs